LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-19-lphy-extension.markdown

 uses lphy.spi.LPhyExtension;
 {% endhighlight %}

-Becaseu we consider the core itself as an extension, so the Container Provider class [LPhyExtImpl](https://github.com/LinguaPhylo/linguaPhylo/blob/master/LPhy/src/lphy/spi/LPhyExtension.java) is also declared in this module.
+Becaseu we consider the core itself as an extension, the Container Provider class [LPhyExtImpl](https://github.com/LinguaPhylo/linguaPhylo/blob/master/LPhy/src/lphy/spi/LPhyExtension.java) is also required to declare in this module using the following one-line code.

 {% highlight java %}
 provides lphy.spi.LPhyExtension with lphy.spi.LPhyExtImpl;